Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control in action: numerical experiments

 \section{Ensemble optimal control in action: numerical experiments}

-In this section, we first describe the framework where we set our numerical experiments, i.e., the androgen deprivation therapy in prostate cancer.
+In this section, we first describe the framework where we set our numerical experiments\footnote{{The codes used for the simulations are available at the following link: \url{https://doi.org/10.5281/zenodo.19652678}.}}, i.e., the androgen deprivation therapy in prostate cancer.
 Then, we present the benchmark strategies and we discuss the results obtained through the resolution of ensemble optimal control problems.
 Finally, taking advantage of the insights provided by this viewpoint, we introduce a variant of the adaptive therapy proposed in \cite{moff2009adaptive,moff2017zhang}.

+{In the remainder of this paper, we work within the two-population model mentioned in the Introduction (see \cref{eq:intro_model} and \cref{tab:simplified_parameters}).} {As usual, in order to get a non-dimensional system of equations, we perform in \cref{eq:intro_model} the time re\-parametrization and the function transformations as follows:

+We observe that in \cref{eq:intro_model} $r_S$ denotes the reproduction rate of the sensitive cells, and it is employed for the change in the time-scale.
+Consequently, when using the time variable $\tau$, the sensitive cells have unitary reproduction rate.
+Finally, we rescale as well the time-independent parameters appearing in \cref{eq:intro_model}:

+We collect in $\theta \coloneqq (\hat d_D, \hat d_T, \hat r_R, \hat f_0)$ the non-negative constants that parametrize the ensemble of systems described below, and that affect both the dynamics and the Cauchy datum.
+Therefore, we obtain the following non-dimensional {equations}: